 Imagine watching your mountain bike descent with a gauge showing your speed, a graph charting your elevation drop, and a meter displaying the G-forces in every turn.
 This was what set Garmin apart.
 It wasn’t just a camera; it was a data-logging device that created a more immersive and analytical record of your activities.

 As David Chen, a professional FPV drone pilot and data analyst, once told me, “The footage is only half the story.
 G-Metrix allowed us to visualize the performance behind the flight.
-Seeing the speed, altitude, and flight path overlaid on the video was a game-changer for analyzing our runs.”
+Seeing the speed, altitude, and flight path overlaid on the video was a major upgrade for analyzing our runs.”

 This feature was particularly beloved by motorsports enthusiasts, cyclists, skiers, and pilots who craved that extra layer of context in their videos.